1. Age old Favours

-The very first thing that Eleanor Patterson said to her daughter Cora, on the morning of the twenty fifth, was "Oh Cora, not again?"
+The very first thing that Eleanor Farwell said to her daughter Cora, on the morning of the twenty fifth, upon walking into the dining room was; "Oh Cora, not again?"

-Cora, a skinny girl of eighteen, tore her gaze away from the morning newspaper and blinked groggily at her mother.
+Cora, a stern faced girl of eighteen, tore her gaze away from the morning newspaper and blinked groggily at her mother, startled by the woman's exasperated tone.
 "What?"
 She remarked, the remains of a slice of toast dangling idly from her fingers.

 Eleanor narrowed her eyes critically.
 "Don't say 'what' like that Cora – it's vulgar.
 Say – I beg your pardon."

 Cora raised both eyebrows in a manner she hoped questioned her mother's sanity, but obliged.
-"I beg your pardon mother?"
+"I beg your pardon, Mother?" she drawled.

-"This."
-Eleanor said purposefully, reaching across and tapping the careless bun that Cora had absently yanked her hair into that morning, errant strands escaping in various directions, giving her the appearance of a small explosion.
-"This half-hearted attempt at presentation sweetie, it's really not becoming."
+Eleanor ignored the sarcasm, as she had for many of her daughter's teenage years "This." she said purposefully, reaching across and tapping the careless bun that Cora had absently yanked her dark brown hair into that morning, errant strands escaping in various directions, giving her the appearance of a small explosion.
+"This half-hearted attempt at presentation darling -it's really not becoming."

-Cora was halfway through her retort of 'who am I trying to impress at the breakfast table' when Eleanor resumed her offensive.
+Cora was halfway through her retort of 'and who am I trying to impress at the breakfast table' when Eleanor resumed her offensive.

-"And the stocks and shares!
-Oh Cora, wouldn't you prefer something a little more….well, light hearted?"
+"And the business pages!
+Oh Cora, wouldn't you prefer something a little more….well, light hearted to read?"

 Cora folded the paper neatly and set it aside.
-"It's habit mom, remember?
-Dad and I used to…"
+"It's habit Mother, remember?
+Daddy and I used to…"

 "Every Friday morning."
 Eleanor murmured.
 "Yes I remember."
 She sighed, implying a degree of forgotten fondness for her late husband.
 Suddenly she was back to her brisk self.
-"Anyway, eat up and get Mrs Lansbury to fix that abomination of a style."
-Mrs Lansbury was the family's housekeeper, who had worked as combined cook, cleaner and nanny to Cora's family since Cora was six years old.
+"Well, whatever.
+Eat up and get Mrs Layton to fix that abomination of a style."
+Mrs Layton was the family's housekeeper, who had worked as combined cook, cleaner and nanny to Cora's family since the girl was six years old.

 "Who can't what honey?"
-Eleanor asked, adjusting her hat in the hall mirror.
-Cora scuttled after her.
+Eleanor asked, adjusting her hair in the hall mirror.

 Eleanor froze.
 "What?"
 She yelped.

 "To Baltimore.
 She said so weeks ago."
 Cora paused.
-"Her son's getting married,she'll be back in a few days anyway…" She trailed off, becoming increasingly aware of her mother repeatedly muttering the words 'no, no, no' under her breath.
+"Kenny's getting married, she'll be back in a few days anyway…" She trailed off, becoming increasingly aware of her mother repeatedly muttering the words 'no, no, no' under her breath.

-"Mom, relax!"
+"Mother, please relax!"
 Cora said, alarmed at her mother's panic.
-"I can look after myself until Mrs Lansbury gets back!"
+"I can look after myself until Mrs Layton gets back!"

 "Don't be ridiculous Cora you can barely look after yourself without looking like some artsy lower class ragbag."
 Eleanor snapped.
 "Can't you stay with Violet from school?"